 Chamomile.
 Use the flower heads in tea and in a decoction as a hair rinse.
-Both chamomiles grow best when planted on fertile, well-drained soils in a site with at least 4 hours of direct sun.
+Both types of chamomile grow best when planted on fertile, well-drained soils in a site with at least 4 hours of direct sun.
 People allergic to ragweed should be wary of ingesting any part of Roman chamomile.